Ukraine peace deal falters as rebels show no sign of surrender

 Etherington said he had also asked about people being held in Slaviansk, including the woman who was serving as mayor until the uprising.
 Her fate has not been made clear.

-Separatists told Reuters they would not disarm until Right Sector, a Ukrainian nationalist group based in Western Ukraine, does so first.
+Separatists told Reuters they would not disarm until Right Sector, a Ukrainian nationalist group based in Western Ukraine, disarms first.

 "Who should surrender weapons first?
 Let us see Right Sector disarm first, let them make the first step and we will follow," said Yevgeny Gordik, a member of a separatist militia.
 "We need dialogue.
 This is not dialogue.
 It is monologue."